ogmini/Notepad-State-Library/README.md

 If a key doesn't exist that option hasn't been changed from the default or set.

 #### File Format

-Last 8 bytes of each key are the FileTime.
-This appears in the value of the key.

 | Type | Hex | Description |
 |---|---|---|
 |0x5f5e104|`04 E1 F5 05` | uINT32